Overview

 Audience

-working within the criminal justice system who want to improve
+individuals working within the criminal justice system, courts,

-their cultural competency.
+cultural competency.

 Structure

-The Cultural Competency Certificate Program consists of eight
+The Cultural Competency Certificate Program consists of

-courses totaling 130 hours of instruction required for
+seven courses totaling 110 hours of instruction

-certificate completion.
-Certificates and Continuing Education
+required for certificate completion.
+Certificates and Continuing

-required courses.
+all seven required courses.